Breast biopsy: Adverse effects

-Adverse effects of breast biopsies tend to vary depending on what type of biopsy is performed.
-The more invasive, such as surgery, tend to have more severe types of adverse incidents, whereas less invasive such as FNA or CNB tend to have less severe.
+Adverse effects of breast biopsies tend to vary depending on the type of biopsy performed.
+The more invasive, such as surgery, tend to have more severe types of adverse incidents, whereas less invasive techniques, such as FNA or CNB, tend to have less severe adverse incidents.
 For vacuum-assisted biopsies, some complications of the procedure can include bleeding, post-operative pain, and hematoma formation.
 However, most can be avoided with proper application of pressure and rest.
 Some examples of adverse effects of core needle biopsies can include rare biopsy risks like infection, abscess formation, fistula formation, migration of any markers placed in the breast, and potential seeding of the tumor (causing displacement of cancer cells due to the procedure that can start new tumors elsewhere).
 Another potential adverse effect occurs when taking a biopsy of an area of microcalcification.
-If the entire area of microcalcification is removed, it is then very difficult to find the suspicious area in the future for treatment.
-A marker is placed in the suspicious area to help localize the proper area for possible removal at a later date; if this is removed during biopsy, it can be difficult to make sure that the correct area was excised in surgery.
+If the entire area of microcalcification is removed, it is then challenging to find the suspicious area in the future for treatment.
+A marker is placed in the suspicious area to help localize the proper area for possible removal at a later date; if this is removed during biopsy, it can be difficult to ensure that the correct area was excised in surgery.
 Bleeding into the site of the suspicious lesion caused by the biopsy procedure can appear to look like a complex cyst on ultrasound, which could lead to additional unnecessary management.
 The false negative rate of the results of a breast biopsy is approximately 1%.